 Yes.
 You will lose your driver’s license for 6 months if the court convicts you of reckless driving.
 In addition, the traffic court will impose steep mandatory fines and court costs.

 Pennsylvania Reckless Driving Defense

-It is often possible to negotiate with the police to reduce the reckless driving citation to a lesser offense, such as careless driving, resulting in lower fines and court costs and the avoidance of a driver’s license suspension.
-I will analyze your case to develop the most effective strategy to protect your driving privileges and ability to earn a living.
+As a result, you will pay lower fines and court costs and avoid suspension of your driving privileges.
+Finally, I will comprehensively analyze your case to develop the most effective strategy to protect your right to drive and ability to earn a living.